santileira/github-cli/README.md

 - 📊 Display detailed PR status including reviews, checks, and merge readiness
 - 🔄 Watch mode with auto-refresh every minute
 - 🔔 Desktop notifications (macOS) when PR is ready to merge
+- 📝 Interactive ready - type `ready` while watching to convert draft PR to ready for review
 - ⚡ Interactive merge - type `merge` while watching to squash and merge
 - ✅ Automatic verification of merge requirements
 - 🎨 Colored output with clickable links (in supported terminals)